Attendance

 Expectations

-Regular attendance is defined by HM Government as 96% or above, which is equal to no more than 7 schools day absences each academic year.
+Student attendance is expected to be above 96%, which is equal to no more than 7 schools day absences each academic year.

 Impact of School Absence